-5. BANKING OF RECEIPTS
+BANKING OF RECEIPTS

-Guidelines and procedures for the banking of cheques and other receipts shall, if necessary, be determined from time to time by the chief financial officer.
+Guidelines and procedures for the banking of receipts shall, if necessary, be determined from time to time by the chief financial officer.

 Where applicable, every head of department shall ensure that all revenues are banked daily with the municipality's banker(s), or less frequently if so approved by the chief financial officer.